Accessibility Statement

 ensuring your household can accomodate a cat - adoption application

 If you are adopting a cat from an animal shelter or rescue organization, you may be required to fill out an adoption application.
-The purpose of the application is to help these organizations ensure that the cat is going to a suitable and responsible home where it will receive proper care and attention.
-It also helps you think about the responsibility that comes with owning a pet.
+The purpose of the application is to help these organizations ensure that the cat is going to a suitable and responsible home where they will receive proper care and attention.
+It also helps you think about the responsibility of owning a pet.

 Here's what you can typically expect from an adoption application: